 With summer just around the corner, it’s time to start planning your summer time gatherings!
-From block parties to pool parties to casual backyard BBQ’s, here are 4 summer time party ideas.
+Assuming we’ll be in Phase 2-3 in Washington’s Reopening Plan for at least part of the summer, here are ways to celebrate with loved ones.
+From block parties to dinner parties to casual backyard BBQ’s, here are 4 summer time party ideas.

 4 Summer Time Party Ideas

 Summer brings warmth, not only in the weather but in people’s attitude’s as well.
 It’s the perfect time to organize a block party and meet your neighbors!
 If you’re part of a Facebook group with your neighborhood, create a poll asking which weekend works best for everyone.
 Once you decide on a date, coordinate with the city and see if it’s possible to shut down your street for a few hours so people can safely walk through the streets during the block party.
 Next, you’ll want to decide what type of food to bring.
 A fun way to distinguish who brings what dish is to divvy it up by last name.
 If the last name starts with A-F, they are in charge of entrees.
 G-L is in charge of sides, M-R is in charge of desserts, and S-Z is in charge of drinks.
 This way every category of food is taken care of.
 Next you’ll want to plan the entertainment.
 See if someone in the neighborhood has a large speaker set so you’ll be able to play music loud enough for people to hear.
 Or better yet, if you know someone in a local band that wouldn’t mind playing at the block party, that could bring the local “cool” factor.
 Finally, suggest to your neighbors to pull out any yard games they have.
 These games could include corn hole, yard gold, badminton etc.